SEKOIA-IO/documentation/_shared_content/operations_center/detection/generated/suggested_rules_22f2afd2-c858-443d-8e06-7b335e439c29_do_not_edit_manually.md

     - **Effort:** advanced

+??? abstract "Csrss Child Found"

+    The csrss.exe process (csrss stands for Client / Server Runtime Subsystem) is a generic Windows process used to manage windows and Windows graphics.
+This process  should not create a child process or it is very rare.

+    - **Effort:** intermediate

+??? abstract "Csrss Wrong Parent"

+    The csrss.exe process (csrss stands for Client / Server Runtime Subsystem) is a generic Windows process used to manage windows and Windows graphics.
+This rule analyse if the parent of this process is a legitimate one or not.

+    - **Effort:** advanced

+??? abstract "DNS Tunnel Technique From MuddyWater"

+    Detecting DNS Tunnel Activity For Muddywater intrusion set.
+This is the loading of a specific DLL from an Excel macro which is detected.

+    - **Effort:** elementary

 ??? abstract "Default Encoding To UTF-8 PowerShell"

     Detects PowerShell encoding to UTF-8, which is used by Sliver implants.
 The command line just sets the default encoding to UTF-8 in PowerShell.

+    - **Effort:** advanced

+??? abstract "Dllhost Wrong Parent"

+    Dllhost.exe is a process belonging to Microsoft Windows Operating System.
+The dllhost.exe file manages DLL based applications.
+This rule analyse if the parent of this process is a legitimate one or not.

+    - **Effort:** elementary

+??? abstract "Domain Group And Permission Enumeration"

+    Detects adversaries attempts to find domain-level groups and permission settings.
+Commands such as net group /domain of the Net utility can list domain-level groups The knowledge of domain-level permission groups can help adversaries determine which groups exist and which users belong to a particular group.
+Adversaries may use this information to determine which users have elevated permissions, such as domain administrators.
+Wizard Spider, FIN6, and other groups used net in their campaigns.

     - **Effort:** advanced